Does Anxiety Control Your Life?

 If your anxiety is interfering with your life, you may have seen your Family Doctor or a Psychiatrist.
 Perhaps you have been diagnosed with an Anxiety Disorder, Social Anxiety, or a Generalized Anxiety Disorder.
 You might be taking medication to help with your anxiety.

 If you struggle to relax or are unable to overcome your anxiety, it can be helpful to understand the root cause.
 This self-reflection requires seeing your anxiety as a symptom of a deeper issue or problem.
 Counselling helps to identify your core beliefs which contribute to your feelings of anxiety alongside ways to create change.
-Research shows that therapy can help you to learn how to effectively manage anxiety.
+Research shows that therapy can help you to learn how to effectively manage anxiety and move beyond it.

 Benefits of Anxiety Counseling